-Now that reports are here, (yay!) we want to help you get the most out of them.
+Want to get the most out of YNAB reports?
 Sure, they are pretty to look at, but more importantly, all that glorious data can help you make more informed, meaningful decisions.
 Better decisions lead to better budgeting and more control.
 This is definitely a more is more situation!

 But first a warning: resist the urge to get too upset by the past.
 It’s done—that money is gone, you can’t get it back—but you can use all the information to improve.
 Here’s how to get the most out of reports, as explained by John, a quirky but lovable (albeit fictional) character, who has been (fictionally) budgeting for about a year:

 In June, John still had a few credit cards to pay off, but he was pretty focused on paying down that debt over the summer.
 Looking at June through September will show his focused progress.

 Here, John can see the big picture impact of his decreasing debt and increasing assets.
 Way to go, John!

 John has been making slow and steady progress which sure adds up!
 John’s Net Worth has been increasing every month and by 46% overall!
 Wow!

 John can look back and see his assets in June compared to September.
 His progress felt slow as it was happening, but from this vantage point, he is feeling like a financial wizard!

 From less than $1,000 in June to nearly $6,000, in just four months.
 Go, John, go!

 It’s encouraging to see his progress and John is reminded that he needs to stay the course.
 This budgeting thing works!

 John is excited to dig in further.
 So much to learn!